 Out & About

-Cleikum Mill Lodge holiday apartments Innerleithen are situated in the heart of the Tweed Valley, a perfect location to explore the history, culture,attractions and events in the Scottish Borders and Mid Lothian yet Edinburgh is not too far away.
+Cleikum Mill Lodge self catering Innerleithen is situated in the heart of the Tweed Valley, a perfect location to explore the history, culture, attractions and numerous events in the Scottish Borders, East and Mid Lothian.

 Mountain Biking